Australian Services cricket team: In England

 The Australians and their schedule was administered by Keith Johnson, a member of the Australian Board of Control and the New South Wales Cricket Association.
 During World War II, Johnson served in the Royal Australian Air Force (RAAF) and the rose to the rank of Flight Lieutenant and was deployed to London, where he did public relations work at the RAAF's overseas headquarters.
 Officially a military unit, the team's commanding officer was Squadron Leader Stan Sismey of the RAAF, although the on-field captain was Warrant Officer Lindsay Hassett of the Second Australian Imperial Force.

 Wisden Cricketers' Almanack praised the organisational work done by Johnson in arranging the services' programme in England: "A stranger to this country, he found the programme in only skeleton form; and that the tour proved such a success from every point of view was due to his hard work and courtesy."
 The almanack reprinted in full Johnson's "message" of thanks to English cricket before the team sailed to India.

 The First Victory Test started at Lord's on 19 May and was expected to usher in a new post-war era, which it hoped would be more aggressive and attractive.
 The last Anglo-Australian Test series before the war had featured a large number of draws due to defensive play.
 England won the toss and batted first.
 They batted steadily although none of their specialist batsmen managed to pass 57 and reached 4/205, before Miller came on as the fifth bowler and bowled his Great Massingham pilot colleague Bill Edrich for 45, precipitating an English collapse from 4/200 to 267.
-Paceman Albert Cheetham took 3/49, while new ball partner Williams, spinner Reginald Ellis and Charles Price took two wickets each.
+Paceman Albert Cheetham took 3/49, while new ball partner Williams, spinner Reginald Ellis and Charlie Price took two wickets each.

 In reply to England's 267 from 100.1 overs, Australia reached 2/82 by stumps on the opening day, with Hassett and Sismey at the crease.
 The next day, Sismey fell for 37, and Miller came to the crease at 3/136 and joined Hassett.
 Miller gradually progressed, undeterred by the fall of Hassett for 77 at 4/171.
 He put on 99 with Ross Stanford, who fell for 49 soon after Australia passed England's total, with the score at 5/270.